Getting started: GitHub

 On a real Oric - either you have to open it up and replace the ROM, which is a pain.. or use the expansion bus to install an external ROM.
 This needs an external ROM board - which can either be purchased, or made (fairly easily).
-To use on a real Oric, I made a ROM breadboard, which I will share the design of (it's very simple).
+To use on a real Oric, I made a ROM breadboard, which I can share the design of (it's very simple).

 Easiest way to play around with this is to use an emulator - I used Oricutron version 1.2 for Win32 on Windows 10 and it works well, can be found here: